zencart/documentation/content/user/new_user_topics/157_change_header_logo.md

 ---
-title: How do I change the logo or the logo alt text in the header in 1.5.8+?
+title: How do I change the logo or the logo alt text in the header in 1.5.7?
-description: Customizing your logo in 1.5.8 and above
+description: Customizing your logo in 1.5.7 and below
 category: new_user_topics
 weight: 10
+aliases:
+    - /user/new_user_topics/change_powered_by/
 ---

-+**NOTE:** These instructions are for Zen Cart 1.5.8 and higher.
-If you need instructions for 1.5.7 or below, please see [Change Header Logo - 1.5.7](/user/new_user_topics/157_change_header_logo/).
+**NOTE:** These instructions are for Zen Cart 1.5.7 and below.
+If you need instructions for 1.5.8 or above, please see [Change Header Logo - 1.5.8](/user/new_user_topics/change_header_logo/).

 ## Storefront Header